rott215dog/LibF/README.md

  - `Frac: Fractions` = A full-fledged fraction class
  - `HOF: Higher Order Functions` = A library of basic higher order functions
  - `Sort: Sorting` = A library with a few sorting algorithms
+ - 'PS: Publish & Subscribe` = A library for Publish-Subscribe style programming

 ### Install:
  - `pip install LibF`